Koko's Mac II: A Preliminary Report

 With the system we've designed, Koko's researchers from the Gorilla Foundation

-can display icons for Koko to select, manipulate the icons available to her,
+can display icons for Koko to select, manipulate the icons available to

 and record both her and the researchers' use of their systems.
 This last